zydou/arti/doc/dev/notes/rpc-meta-draft.md

 At any given time,
 a session has access to one or more "RPC Objects"
 (or just "Objects").

-For example, an Object may be a session, a circuit, a stream, an onion service, or the arti process itself.
+> For example, an Object may be a session,
+> a circuit, a stream, an onion service,
+>or the arti process itself.

-> In this document, Object means an RPC Object,
-> not a JSON document object.
+In this document, Object means an RPC Object, not a JSON document object.

 Each object is denoted by an opaque "Object ID", which is serialised in JSON as a string.
-The format of an Object Identifier string is not stable, and clients must not rely on it.
 An Object ID is a sequence of printable non-space ASCII characters.
+The format of an Object Identifier string is not otherwise stable, and clients must not rely on it.

 Object IDs behave like capabilities: an application can use an object if and only if